Every owner wants to prolong their parrot’s life through lifestyle and diet, but veterinary check-ups and medical

 - Excessive urination

 Polyomavirus is contracted through other infected birds, air, dust, dander, and incubators.

 Parrots that live alone don’t need the vaccine, as they are unlikely to be exposed to the disease.
 However, if you have other birds, it’s best to get the vaccine because the risk of exposure increases.
-Similarly, if you bought your parrot from a breeder or store that houses other birds, get the vaccine.
+Similarly, get the vaccine if you bought your parrot from a breeder or store that houses other birds.
 It won’t work if the parrot is already sick.

 Parrot Vaccination Vaccine Schedule

 If you decide to give your parrot the polyomavirus vaccine, get a vet to administer the first dose at 4 weeks.
 Your parrot will then need its second dose after 6-8 weeks.

 An older parrot will also need a double dose of the vaccination.
 You can give the first injection whenever it’s convenient.
 The second dose will be 2-4 weeks later.
 Unfortunately, the vaccine’s effectiveness isn’t yet tested, so it’s possible your parrot could still contract the disease after receiving the vaccine.

 How To Prevent Polyomavirus

 There’s no treatment for polyomavirus.
 All that a vet can do is diagnose the disease with a cloacal swab.
 Therefore, prevention is essential, which you can do by following these steps: